severinfv/FE_recipe/README.md

-# Intro HTML/CSS
+# Frontend - Intro HTML/CSS
 ## Assignment
-Create a simple webpage about a recipe. \
+An intro assignment from Lexicon's Frontend Course: Create a simple webpage about a recipe. \
-To make it a bit more challenging I attempted to recreate a minimalistic style from the [cookbook](https://m.media-amazon.com/images/I/81EA-csRSXL._SL1500_.jpg).
+To make it a bit more challenging I attempted to recreate a minimalistic style from the [cookbook](https://m.media-amazon.com/images/I/81EA-csRSXL._SL1500_.jpg) by [Julius Fiedler](https://bakinghermann.com/recipes/).

 ## Requirements